Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 Vark tilted his head and sniffed the air for a moment. "...’Yer people have enemies, Ukusevi.
 Some of ‘yer enemies look like you.
 D’you want ‘em to win?"

-"No, I wasn’t criticizing, I just…" Ukusevi sighed and shook her head.
+"No, I wasn’t criticizing, I just..."
+Ukusevi sighed and shook her head.
 "Your Great Father has literally eviscerated Champions in front of the others.
 He destroyed whole cities to eliminate the armies contained within.
 It’s a strength, I suppose.
 That ruthlessness.
 And maybe it’s a strength we should learn to emulate.
 But there are so *few* of us, Grandfather Vark.
-I want to save as many as I can, and I know what that will surely mean, but…"
+I want to save as many as I can, and I know what that will surely mean, but..."

 "I think Daar would be the first ‘ta tell ‘ya you don’t wanna be emulatin’ him, if’n ‘ya can avoid it."